ZhongkuiMa/torchonnx/README.md

-# torchonnx: Convert ONNX Model to PyTorch Model
+# 🚀 torchonnx: Convert ONNX Model to PyTorch Model 🔥

-**torchonnx** is a tool that helps you convert an **ONNX model** (.onnx file) into a **PyTorch model** (.pth file for model parameters and .py file for neural network structure).
+**torchonnx** is an amazing tool that lets you easily convert an **ONNX model** (.onnx file) into a **PyTorch model** (.pth file for model parameters and .py file for neural network structure). ⚡

-## Why We Do This?
+## Why We Do This? 🤔

 While PyTorch provides the `torch.onnx` module to convert a PyTorch model to an ONNX model, the reverse process—converting an ONNX model to PyTorch—is not straightforward.
-Here are the reasons why:
+So, why are we doing this?
+Here's why! 💥

-- **Too many versions of ONNX**: The ONNX model format evolves across versions, and different versions contain different operations, which can be confusing.
-Unfortunately, there's little you can do about this.
-Maybe this tool has to face such case in the future.
+- **Too many versions of ONNX** 😖: The ONNX model format evolves across versions, and different versions have different operations.
+It’s messy, confusing, and frustrating! 😤 Unfortunately, we might have to deal with this in the future... but we'll face it head-on! 💪
-- **Inconsistencies between ONNX and PyTorch**: There are many inconsistencies (names, parameters, even logic, etc.) between ONNX and PyTorch models.
-This makes it difficult to automatically convert the ONNX model back into a PyTorch model.
-Perhaps PyTorch doesn't officially support this because they don't think it’s necessary.
-However, for us in the **NNV (Neural Network Verification)** community, it's essential because ONNX has become the unified model format.
+- **Inconsistencies between ONNX and PyTorch** ⚡: There are tons of inconsistencies between ONNX and PyTorch models (names, parameters, even logic 🤯)!
+This makes converting ONNX back into PyTorch tricky.
+PyTorch doesn’t officially support this conversion, probably because they think it’s unnecessary.
+But for us in the **NNV (Neural Network Verification)** community, it’s essential!
+ONNX has become the **unified model format**! 🌍
-- **Unfriendly ONNX**: ONNX doesn't seem to care about the logic behind operations.
-It just reads and generates code without concern for how the operations fit together.
+- **Unfriendly ONNX** 😩: ONNX doesn’t care about how operations should logically fit together!
+It just generates code without understanding the real flow.
+We need something better! 💥

-## What We Do?
+## What We Do? 🔥

-I acknowledge that some tools exist to convert ONNX models to PyTorch models, and I appreciate their work.
-Currently, the most well-known tool is [onnx2pytorch](https://github.com/Talmaj/onnx2pytorch).
-However, its code is not optimized for performance and may make the conversion process cumbersome.
-For example, its `forward` method still requires iterating over all ONNX nodes instead of just using the PyTorch model.
-In other words, it's more of a decorator for the ONNX model than a true PyTorch model.

-Additionally, onnx2pytorch suffers from inefficiencies, especially when converting the ONNX model's initializers to PyTorch tensor parameters.
-There are repeated operations and significant time-wasting.
+I know there are some tools out there to convert ONNX models to PyTorch models, and I appreciate their efforts 🙌.
+But let’s be real—most of them fall short in terms of performance and ease of use.
+The most well-known tool, [onnx2pytorch](https://github.com/Talmaj/onnx2pytorch), is great but... its code isn’t optimized for performance, and it often makes the process unnecessarily complicated. 😵

+For example, the `forward` method still iterates over **all ONNX nodes** instead of just using the PyTorch model! 😱 It’s more of a **decorator** for the ONNX model than a true PyTorch model.
+And don’t even get me started on the inefficiencies when converting the ONNX model’s initializers to PyTorch tensor parameters. 🙄

-To solve these issues, I decided to write my own tool for converting ONNX models to PyTorch models.
-The idea is simple: convert the ONNX model into two files:
+So, I decided to take matters into my own hands and build a tool that converts ONNX models to PyTorch models **efficiently** and **effectively**. 💥

+Here’s the simple and powerful idea: we’ll convert the ONNX model into **two files**:
 1. A `.py` file defining the neural network structure.
 2. A `.pth` file saving the model parameters.

-This method avoids dealing with the conversion or construction of PyTorch module objects in code and is both **simple** and **efficient**.
+This means no hassle with constructing PyTorch module objects in code.
+It’s **simple**, **clean**, and **super-efficient**! 🚀

-## How to Use?
+## How to Use? 🔧

-### Installation Guide
+### Installation Guide 🛠️

-There are no significant installation requirements for this tool.
-All you need is:
+Good news—there are **no complicated installation steps**! 🎉 All you need is:
-- **PyTorch**: `torch`
+- **PyTorch**: `torch` ✅
-- **ONNX**: `onnx`
+- **ONNX**: `onnx` ✅

+If you haven’t installed them yet, just refer to how to install [PyTorch](https://pytorch.org/) and [ONNX](https://github.com/onnx/onnx) on their official websites. 🌐

-### Current Supported Features
+## Current Supported Features 🌟

-I have implemented the common operations for feedforward neural networks.
-I think it is enough for most of the cases.
-If you find some operations are not supported, please let me know.
+I have implemented most of commonly used operations in feedforward neural networks.